-If your former employer has accused you of stealing or misappropriating trade secrets, you need an experienced employment attorney to help you deal with the legal issues involved.
+If your former employer has accused you of stealing or misappropriating trade secrets, you need an experienced Trade Secrets attorney to help you deal with the legal issues involved.
 Rubin Law Corporation is here for you.
 Call us at (310) 956-4065.

 We Can Help You With Employee Mobility and Trade Secret Disputes